 Note, this bread is not super sweet.
 If you want your bread to be sweet, add an extra ¼ cup of brown sugar to the dry ingredients.

-When the bread is done, remove from the oven and allow to cool on a cooling rack.
-Slice and enjoy!
+When the bread is done, remove it from the oven and allow it to cool on a cooling rack.
+Don't slice it until it is fully cooled!

 Expert Tips and Recipe FAQ:

 My favorite way to know if something is done baking is the toothpick test.
 Just insert a toothpick into your bread.
 If the toothpick comes back clean, your bread is done baking.
-If there are crumbs or batter on the toothpick, it will need to bake a little longer.
+If there are crumbs or batter on the toothpick, it will need to be baked a little longer.

 You can easily omit the sesame seeds.